(Last updated 10/2/17)

 2017-2018 Columbia County 4-H Older Youth Opportunities

 Columbia County 4-H sponsors a variety of trips and awards available only to 4-H youth in grades 8-12.
-To be considered for a trip and award possibility you MUST complete a member evaluation form (MES), which is available from the UW-Extension Office or available below.
+To be considered for a trip/award and Leader Council money support, you MUST complete a member evaluation form (MES), which is available from the UW-Extension Office or available below.
 Opportunities are described below.
 You will not know how far you could have gone or what you could have done until you try!

-Leader’s Association pays for half the cost of award trips.
+Leader’s Association pays for half the cost of trips awarded through the application process.
 Applications require one letter of recommendation from a non-related general leader or person who has been a project leader of the applicant.
 The recommendations should be sent to the UW-Extension Office by Tuesday, October 10, 2017.
 The leaders must review the completed MES form before completing their recommendations.
 Only one trip per member will be awarded per year.
-Members who would like a sample MES or who have questions, should contact Karen at 608-742-9684 or email@example.com.
+Members who would like a sample MES or who have questions, should contact Karen at 608-742-9684 or firstname.lastname@example.org.

 Written Application, Recommendation & Selection Form Due: